tommmmudd/ness-tools/tutorials/tutorial4/readme.md

-# NESS Guitar Tutorial 4
+# NESS Guitar Score Tutorial 4
 This tutorial looks at adding finger events to the score with the `playPosition()` function.

 Audio example of this code: [score_tut_4.mp3](http://tommudd.co.uk/ness/audio/gtr_tutorials/score_tut_4.mp3)